Top 10 Things to do in Canggu, Bali, Indonesia by JetSettingFools.com

 Man pushes bike up hill with line of traffic behind him in Canggu, Bali, Indonesia

-It’s often proclaimed that a vehicle (scooter or taxi) is necessary in Canggu, but we didn’t find that to be true.
-Everything on our list of what to see in Canggu (besides the Day Trips) are easily accessed on foot.
 Just be aware of traffic, walk along the edge (single file when traffic passes) and carry a light at night.
-If you are hesitant about riding a scooter and reluctant to pay for expensive taxis, be assured that all of the best things to do in Canggu, Bali can be reached on foot.
+If you are hesitant about riding a scooter and reluctant to pay for expensive taxis, be assured that all of the best things to do in Canggu, Bali can be reached on foot!

-Looking To Plan Your Complete Bali Itinerary?
+Start to Plan Your Complete Bali Itinerary!

 Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com